‘No lines on this ride’: Ominous cloud forms near Disney World

 “Hard to tell if there is any rotation in the video though,” the tweet said.

 No tornado was confirmed as having touched down.
-A News 6 Orlando meteorologist said it was possibly “a scud cloud.”
+One local Orlando meteorologist said it was possibly “a scud cloud.”